 The magnetization transfer in a two-pool model is modelled by a set of coupled differential equations (Sled and Pike 2000):

-The constants kf and kr represent the exchange rate of the longitudinal magnetization from the free pool to the restricted pool (kf) and from the restricted to free pool (kr).
-The ratio of these quantities is constrained by the ratio of the restricted to free-water pool, expressed as kf/kr = M0,r/M0,f.
+The constants kf and kr represent the exchange rate of the longitudinal magnetization from the free pool to the restricted pool (kf) and from the restricted to the free pool (kr).
+The ratio of these quantities is constrained by the size of the restricted to the free-water pool, expressed as kf/kr = M0,r/M0,f.
 This ratio is called the pool size ratio $F$ defined as F = M0,r/M0,f.
-The precessional frequency ω1 is a measure of the power of the off-resonance radiofrequency pulse and ∆ ≠ 0 is a frequency offset at which the magnetic B1+ field is applied.
+The precessional frequency ω1 is a measure of the power of the off-resonance radiofrequency pulse and ∆ is a frequency offset at which the magnetic B1+ field is applied.
 As shown in Figure 1, an on-resonance (∆ = 0) radiofrequency pulse is also part of the pulse sequence and is applied after the MT pulse.
 The relaxation time constants for the free and restricted pools are denoted by T1,f and T1,r for the longitudinal magnetization, and T2,f and T2,r for the transverse magnetization.
-Finally, $W$ is the saturation rate of the restricted pool, which is a function of the absorption lineshape $G$ (Figure 2) that depends on the frequency offset and the transverse relaxation of the restricted pool.
+Finally, $W$ is the saturation rate of the restricted pool, which is a function of the absorption lineshape $G$ that depends on the frequency offset and the transverse relaxation of the restricted pool (Figure 2).

 The absorption lineshape of the restricted pool that best characterizes the proton system depends on the environment.
 For simple systems such as agar gel phantoms, the Gaussian lineshape describes magnetization transfer effects well (Hankelman et al. 1993), while for more complicated and biologically relevant models, the super-Lorentzian lineshape is the best choice (Morrison et al. 1995).

 In qMT imaging, the biophysical model relates the parameters observed in the two-pool tissue model to physical quantities such as the fractional size of the pools, relaxation times and magnetization exchange rates of the free and restricted pool (Sled and Pike 2001; Sled 2018).
-However, qMT experiments usually consist of long acquisition imaging protocols accompanied by complex data fitting, due to the number of parameters to estimate.
+However, qMT experiments usually consist of long acquisition imaging protocols accompanied by complex data fitting.
 To this end, some software solutions have been proposed (Karakuzu et al. 2020; Tabelow et al. 2019; Wood 2018). qMRLab is an open-source project for quantitative MR analysis that is an extension of qMTLab, a software for data simulation and analysis of three MT models: qMT-SPGR, qMT-bSSFP and qMT-SIRFSE.
 In addition to the quantitative MT methods, qMRLab also contains semi-quantitative MT models including the magnetization transfer ratio (MTR) and magnetization transfer saturation (MTsat).

-The qMT-SPGR method in qMRLab contains three fitting models: Sled and Pike, Ramani, and Yarnykh and Yuan.
+The qMT-SPGR method in qMRLab contains three fitting models: Sled and Pike, Ramani, and Yarnykh and Yuan (Sled and Pike 2001; Ramani et al. 2002; Yarnykh 2002).
 For the Sled and Pike model, the saturation fraction effect of the MT pulse on the free pool is pre-computed to accelerate the processing times.
 The MT effect of the pulse is approximated as an instantaneous fractional saturation of the longitudinal magnetization of the free pool, assuming the absence of chemical exchange processes (Pike 1996; Sled and Pike 2001).
 To fit the model, additional parameters related to the pulse sequence are required, namely timing parameters, the absorption lineshape, and the characteristics of the MT pulse, such as the shape and the bandwidth or the time-bandwidth product.
 In Figure 5, the qMT-SPGR method is used to show a single voxel curve simulation for the same MT data fitted by three different models.
-The fitted parameters were the pool size ratio F, the magnetization transfer rate from the restricted to the free water pool, and the transverse relaxation time of the free water and restricted pool.
+The fitted parameters were the pool size ratio F, the magnetization transfer rate from the restricted to the free-water pool (kr), and the transverse relaxation time of the free-water (T2,f) and restricted (T2,r) pool.

 Figure 7 displays an example human dataset with the input qMRI maps used to fit the qMT parameters F, kf, T2,f, T2,r.